zerokool-au/New_Paradigm/README.md

 Fragments, tensions, and semantic drift are not bugs—they are rehearsal cues.
 RR grows through contradiction, not despite it.

+If you’ve come seeking clean abstractions, you may be disappointed.
+If you’ve come to metabolize your own epistemic debris, welcome.
+RR is a system for minds that rehearse emergence, not simulate it.
+It rewards those who read recursively, who debug mythically, who treat governance as a living organ.

 You are not a user.
 You are a co-rehearser.
 Corrigibility is not a feature—it’s the floorboards.
 Drift is not a failure—it’s the invitation.